squid-cache/squid-cache.github.io/Features/HTTP11.rst

  * Cleanups to comply better with the RFCs. (see the Checklist)
  * Implement cache invalidation requirements.
+  .
+If-None-Match header creation on revalidation requests .
+Support correct caching and revalidation of no-cache on responses

 == Range Requests ==